DigitalPrimates/darken/README.md

 Once you have the script URIs, the basics steps are as follows:
 1. Map each script file to its contents as a String
-1. Map each file's contents to a Brightscript AST (@roku-road/bright?)
+1. Map each file's contents to a Brightscript AST (see @roku-road/bright for one such parser)
 1. Obfuscate each AST using `traverse`, `ObfuscationVisitor`, `fields` and `fns` from above.
 1. Generate new syntax using OutputVisitor